node-fetch/node-fetch/README.md

 * Returns: <code>Promise&lt;String&gt;</code>

 Identical to `body.text()`, except instead of always converting to UTF-8, encoding sniffing will be performed and text converted to UTF-8, if possible.

+(This API requires an optional dependency on npm package [encoding](https://www.npmjs.com/package/encoding), which you need to install manually. `webpack` users may see [a warning message](https://github.com/bitinn/node-fetch/issues/412#issuecomment-379007792) due to this optional dependency.)

 <a id="class-fetcherror"></a>
 ### Class: FetchError